jmrocco/docsupport/README.md

 While working at ConsenSys for team Kauri, I created a Wordpress to Markdown Converter.
 Users submit either an .xml Wordpress file or a link to their Wordpress site.The Wordpress script extracts articles/posts and converts them into a readable Markdown format which is the preferred format for https://kauri.io/.

-Working on top of the pre-existing Medium to Markdown converter, I added Wordpress support and updated the frontend user interface.
+Working on top of the pre-existing Medium to Markdown converter, I added Wordpress support and created a simple frontend user interface.

 ## Languages & Frameworks